liveha/NMBU-BIO326/Polishing_ONT-contigs.md

 grep -c "^>" XDC-ONT.contigs.fasta
 ```

-Lets check how many of these that are circular!
-From the previous genome assembly, we know that Canu will flag contigs that might be circular **suggestCircular=yes**, so we are looking for this pattern:
+Lets check if we have any circular contigs!
+Canu will flag contigs that might be circular **suggestCircular=yes**, so we are looking for this pattern:

 ```
 grep -i "suggestCircular=yes" XDC-ONT.contigs.fasta